 - Mobile app allows you to purchase and “erase” travel while on the road

-Your best value with No Hassle Rewards will be for flights, hotels and other travel expenses that you would never be able to get for free through another program, like non-chain hotels you got for a great deal on hotels.com, or flights with a regional airline overseas that don’t partner with any major carriers and probably wouldn’t be worth the miles even if they did.
+Your best value with No Hassle Venture Rewards will be for flights, hotels and other travel expenses that you would never be able to get for free through another program.
+That includes non-chain hotels and flights with regional airlines overseas that don’t partner with major carriers.

-The whole upside to No Hassle Rewards, particularly if you use the Venture card to accrue two miles per dollar spent, is that you know you’re getting a great return.
+The upside to No Hassle Rewards, particularly if you use the Venture card to accrue 2 miles per dollar spent on all purchases, is that you know you’re getting a great return.
 There are no bad redemptions because the value of your miles is fixed.